Sur (magazine)

 Sur was a literary magazine published in Buenos Aires between 1931 and 1992.

 History and profile

 Sur was first published in 1931, with the assistance of a multidisciplinary team of collaborators.
 Its founder and main backer was Victoria Ocampo, and it was supported intellectually by the Spanish philosopher José Ortega y Gasset.
 Many of the earliest editions of Sur carry the colophon of Ortega's Revista de Occidente.
 Notable contributors and sometime editors included Jorge Luis Borges, H.A.
-Murena, Adolfo Bioy Casares and Borges' Spanish brother-in-law Guillermo de Torre.
+Murena, José Bianco, Raimundo Lida, Adolfo Bioy Casares and Borges' Spanish brother-in-law Guillermo de Torre.
 The last issue was published in 1992.